 Five historic villages

 Throughout Washington’s five villages, there are reminders of the town’s history as a small colonial settlement in a rural area of New England.
 By car, on foot, or by bike, you can tour through each of the five villages and learn about Washington’s early years.
-From the First Congregational Church on the town’s green to farmer Isaac Camp’s House in New Preston, Washington’s roots as a colonial town are visible throughout the area, just waiting to be explored.
+From the First Congregational Church on the town’s green to farmer Isaac Camp’s House and the recently restored Pavilion Hall in New Preston, Washington’s roots as a colonial town are visible throughout the area, just waiting to be explored.

 Historic churches and cemeteries

-The quintessential scene of any colonial town was the church.
+The quintessential scene of any colonial New England town was the church.
 As the focal point of the town green, the church functioned as a meetinghouse and a place of worship for the community.
 Washington has several notable churches throughout its five villages with the First Congregational Church and St. John’s Church being the most prominent.
 Typically, colonial cemeteries were placed near church grounds which is evidenced by St. John’s Church Cemetery, Judea Cemetery, and New Preston Village Cemetery.
-These historic burial sites and architecturally notable churches are waiting to be discovered as you explore the five villages of Washington.
+These historic burial sites and architecturally notable churches are some of the gems you can discover as you explore the five villages of Washington.